-What happens in Browntown when the lease is over?
+What happens in Browntown when the lease ends?

-At the end of the lease term in Browntown, either party can opt to end the tenancy.
-The rental investor could choose not to renew the lease or the tenant could choose to not to renew the lease.
-If the rental investor wishes to end the lease, or conclude our management services, please send us written notice as described in your management agreement.
+At the end of the lease in Browntown, either party can opt to end the tenancy.
+The owner could choose not to renew the lease or the renter could choose to not to renew the lease.
+If the rental investor wishes to end the lease, or conclude our property management services, please send us written notice as described in your property management agreement.

-When we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
-This means that we will usually create a new lease for a tenant 6 to 8 weeks before the end of the lease term in order to renew the lease.
+If we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
+This means that we will typically create a new lease for a renter 6 to 8 weeks before the end of the lease term in order to renew the lease.

 - Month-to-month --- This will include a large rent increase.